 (visible by default).
 Just click on the data set in the list and click the

-Toggle ROI button.
+Toggle ROI button below the

 Motion correction can be implemented using FSL’s MCFLIRT tool within Quantiphyse, or beforehand using FSL.
 To run